babel/babel/CONTRIBUTING.md

 - If you aren't just making a documentation change, you'll probably want to learn a bit about a few topics.
  - [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (Abstract Syntax Tree): The Babel AST [spec](https://github.com/babel/babylon/blob/master/ast/spec.md) is a bit different from [ESTree](https://github.com/estree/estree).
 The differences are listed [here](https://github.com/babel/babylon#output).
- - This repository [`/doc`](https://github.com/babel/babel/tree/master/doc) contains the notes on Babel's internals
+ - Check out [`/doc`](https://github.com/babel/babel/tree/master/doc) for information about Babel's internals
  - Check out [the Babel Plugin Handbook](https://github.com/thejameskyle/babel-handbook/blob/master/translations/en/plugin-handbook.md#babel-plugin-handbook) - core plugins are written the same way as any other plugin!
  - Check out [AST Explorer](http://astexplorer.net/#/scUfOmVOG5) to learn more about ASTs or make your own plugin in the browser
-- When you feel ready to finally jump into the Babel source code, a good start is to look out for issues which are labeled with [help-wanted](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and/or [beginner-friendly](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginner-friendly%22).
+- When you feel ready to jump into the Babel source code, a good place to start is to look for issues tagged with [help-wanted](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and/or [beginner-friendly](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginner-friendly%22).

 ## Chat